 R&D claimants will no longer be able to nominate a third-party payee

 A rather technical point here – from 1 April 2024, companies claiming R&D will no longer be able to nominate a third-party payee for R&D tax credit payments.
-This means that payments of R&D tax relief can only be made directly to the company making the claim.
+Thus, payments of R&D tax relief can only be made directly to the company making the claim.
 This reduces the risk of abuse by some less reputable advisers, and ensures that the claiming company will receive the cash as soon as possible.

 Treatment of subcontracting

 One of the most complex and controversial aspects of the draft legislation was the treatment of subcontracting.
 This originally copied, almost verbatim, the current SME approach: broadly, that the ‘customer’ is able to claim.
 The justification here is that the person paying for R&D should be entitled to the relief.
-There are two problems with that: firstly, the current HMRC interpretation of that clause is extremely restrictive and subject to extensive litigation; secondly, that the ‘customer’ may not know or care whether R&D is required in fulfilling the contract.
+There are two problems with that:

 Following extensive feedback by the industry, including my evidence to the House of Lords’ Finance Bill Subcommittee, the Government has rethought this approach.
 Instead, the intention is to target the relief at the company making the decision to undertake R&D. This is an eminently sensible approach; an incentive must incentivise the person who decides what to do!
 This will apply to both the merged scheme and the intensive scheme.